The Nidus Registry is different from other registries set up by the government or required by legislation.

 If you created a Registry Account at Sign Up, check the email, including Junk folder, for confirmation including the Nidus ID.
 The Nidus ID is 7 numbers (no spaces, dashes, or symbols).

-If you have a Nidus ID with only 4 numbers, it is from the old system.
+If you have a Nidus ID with only 3 or 4 numbers, it is from the old system.
 Accounts and registrations were transferred to the new system.
-Email email@example.com to get instructions to access the new system and get a new wallet card.
+Email firstname.lastname@example.org to get instructions to access the new system and get a new wallet card.

 The Nidus ID is displayed on the wallet card you can print from the Account/Welcome page.
 See green container to the right and click link to Download/print a wallet card.
 Do NOT write your password on the wallet card.
 See FAQ about using Wallet Cards.